 Most physicians have you schedule a follow-up appointment approximately a week after the egg retrieval.
-At this appointment you receive your compensation check.
 Your period will start approximately two weeks after the egg retrieval and you can resume your previous method of contraception.
 At this time the American Society of Reproductive Medicine recommends limiting participating as an egg donor to a maximum of six cycles and waiting a minimum of two menstrual cycles prior to initiating a new egg donor cycle.

 Donors frequently ask if this procedure will permanently affect their own fertility by “using up their supply of egg cells”.
 The number of egg cells available to a young woman is unaffected by egg donation.

 Within a week of retrieval, you will submit all of your accrued expenses to EFS.
 A reimbursement check will be mailed to you within two weeks for mileage, parking and any other expenses related to the cycle

 - EGG: The female reproductive cell, also called an oocyte.